-Award winning photograph by A.J. van Haasteren, showing on the foreground the Helium liquefactor in the Kamerlingh Onnes Laboratory and on the background a painting from 1938 (by C.J.
+Award winning photograph by A.J. van Haasteren, showing on the foreground the helium liquefactor in the Kamerlingh Onnes Laboratory and on the background a painting from 1938 (by C.J.
 Matthijs) of the machine in operation.

-depicts a more abstract view of the apparatus.
+This painting from 1921, by Heike's nephew Harm, depicts a more abstract view of the apparatus.

 In 2008 the centennial of the liquefaction of helium was celebrated during the 25th international conference on Low Temperature Physics.